We Love the System, God Help the Artist [Part 1]

 The Audience We Have Become

-It would be comfortable to make this purely a story about corporate greed, about Spotify and Disney and auction houses rigging the game.
+It would be easy to make this a story about corporate greed… about Spotify and Disney and auction houses rigging the game.
 They are, to varying degrees, doing exactly that.
-But the more honest version of this story implicates the audience, too.
+But the more honest version implicates the audience too.
 Us.
-The people who claim to love culture while making choices that hollow it out.
+The people who say we love culture while making choices that hollow it out.

 Toward Something Better